 - Truro High School raises the awareness of the anti-social nature of bullying through many aspects of the curriculum, but especially through its PSHE programme.
 Aspects are also addressed in discussions with class teachers in the Prep School and with form tutors in the Senior School, and in assemblies.
 There is a focus on tolerance, inclusion and the avoidance of prejudice-based language as part of this.
-There is also a focus on ensuring pupils are aware of what they should do if they find themselves a bystander to a bullying incident. - The promotion of respect between individual members of the school community is incorporated within the School Rules and is part of the culture of the school.
-Every pupil in the Senior School has a copy of the School Rules in her Prep Diary.
+There is also a focus on ensuring pupils are aware of what they should do if they find themselves a bystander to a bullying incident. - The School also uses the 'Girls on Board' approach to tackling friendship issues which may escalate into bullying behaviour. - The promotion of respect between individual members of the school community is incorporated within the School Rules and is part of the culture of the school.
+Every pupil in the Senior School

+- has a copy of the School Rules in her Prep Diary.
 Bullying is specified as being strictly forbidden.
-In the Prep School class teachers introduce and discuss School Rules with pupils. - Form time provides opportunity for the form tutor to tackle issues and lead discussions with their tutor groups.

-- Other lessons, particularly Religious Philosophy, English and Drama highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills. - In boarding houses, there is a strong team who act in loco parentis.
+In the Prep School class teachers introduce and discuss School Rules with pupils. - Form time provides opportunity for the form tutor to tackle issues and lead discussions with their tutor groups. - Other lessons, particularly PRS, English and Drama highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills. - In boarding houses, there is a strong team who act in loco parentis.
 The informal house environment is important in reinforcing a pupil's standards and values providing the opportunity for friendly, informal discussion of matters of concern to the individual pupil outside the formal classroom.
 We encourage close contact between the House Parents and parents/guardians and would always make contact if we were worried about a pupil's wellbeing. - Our Health Centre, boarding houses and areas around the school display advice on where pupils can seek help, including details of confidential help lines and web sites connecting to external specialists such as Childline, Kidscape, and the Samaritans who operate a peer counselling service. - All pupils have access to a telephone, enabling them to call for support in private. - We operate a peer mentoring scheme whereby trained Sixth Form pupils are encouraged to offer advice and support to younger pupils.